MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-three.md

 You can configure alerts to continuously monitor your environment.
 Get notifications for overprivileged accounts, anomalous permissions usage, potential threats, and service disruptions.

 Determine the alerts that serve your environment and who receives them.
-This action provides better visibility into your environment, and enables a more proactive approach to manage identities and their access to resources.
+This action provides better visibility into your environment, and enables a more proactive approach to managing identities and their access to resources.

 To learn about alert types and usage scenarios, see the [Microsoft Entra Permissions Management alerts guide]().